Azure-Samples/streaming-at-scale/cosmos-db/README.md

     export COSMOSDB_RU=20000
     export TEST_CLIENTS=2

-The above settings has been choosen to sustain a 1000 msg/sec stream.
+The above settings has been chosen to sustain a 1000 msg/sec stream.

 ## Monitor performances